 House of Terror Museum

 House of Terror Museum is one of the most memorable museums that you will ever see in your lifetime, which is located in the former headquarters of the Nazis.
 It is later served as the headquarters for the communist secret police.
 The first thing you will see when you enter the central courtyard is a soviet tank and walls covered in pictures of people who were victims of the terror carried out in these building.
 You will smell an earthy scent and the dampness in the air while in the building.
 If you are so curious about the darkest side of the Nazi and the Communist era in Budapest it could be reveal in this museum which couldn’t be hidden from the history with its every act of evil.
 Take a tour in the basement floor, where people were routinely tortured and executed for many years.
 Before you exit the museum make sure to see the wall with photos of people who perpetrated these cruel acts.

 Budapest is a city built on a bey of thermal springs.
 There are plenty of baths to choose from and each has its own distinct style.
 So, make sure to visit all of them to see how each one is unique.
-If you going to any of the indoor Thermal baths you will be get a hand band which will get you in and out of the pool areas and lockers.
+If you are going to any of the indoor Thermal baths you will be getting a wrist band which will get you in and out of the pool areas and lockers.
 Also, you can use this hand band to get through the entry turnstile.
 Most importantly if you are hopping to hit the thermal baths outdoor, make sure to carry a flip flop with you because it’s very cold on the ground outside.
-It’s also worth the time you stay for bit longer till it darkens the sky to see the exteriors of the buildings with illuminating.
+It’s also worth the time you stay for a bit longer till it darkens the sky to gaze the exteriors of the surrounding buildings illuminating.
 And if you want to swim in the indoor pools make sure to take a bathing cap with you unless if you preferred to sit and enjoy the view of the pool.